Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Pixel-Space Experiments

-\paragraph{\(\beta\)-VAE architecture.} We use the same convolutional \(\beta\)-VAE backbone across all datasets, with latent dimension \(d \).
-The encoder takes a \(3\times64\times 64\) RGB image and applies four convolutional layers with kernel size \(4\), stride \(2\), and padding \(1\), each followed by ReLU, $ 3 \rightarrow 32 \rightarrow 32 \rightarrow 64 \rightarrow 128, $ which reduces the spatial resolution from \(64\times64\) to \(4\times4\).
-The resulting \(4\times4\times128\) feature map is flattened into $2048$ dimension and mapped to the mean \(\mu \in \mathbb{R}^d\) and log-variance \(\log\sigma^2 \in \mathbb{R}^d\) of the latent Gaussian via two separate MLP heads.
+\paragraph{$\beta$-VAE.} We use a convolutional $\beta$-VAE with latent dimension $d$ across all pixel-space datasets.
+The encoder takes a $3 \times 64 \times 64$ RGB image and applies four convolutional layers with kernel size $4$, stride $2$, and padding $1$, each followed by ReLU activation, progressively expanding the channel dimension as $3 \to 32 \to 32 \to 64 \to 128$.
+This reduces the spatial resolution from $64 \times 64$ to $4 \times 4$, producing a $4 \times 4 \times 128 = 2048$ dimensional feature vector.
+Two separate MLP heads project this vector to the posterior mean $\bm{\mu} \in \mathbb{R}^d$ and log-variance $\log \bm{\sigma}^2 \in \mathbb{R}^d$.
 The decoder mirrors the encoder with four transposed convolutional layers.
-We train this backbone as a \(\beta\)-VAE with per-pixel mean squared error reconstruction loss and a KL divergence term.
-For the CMNIST dataset, we use a much simpler VAE with just 2 layer CNN encoder and decoder. \paragraph{Classifier.} On top of the latent representation we attach a small MLP classifier.
-The classifier consists of a fully connected layer with 128 hidden units and ReLU activation, followed by a final linear layer to \(C\) logits.

-\paragraph{Hyper-parameters and Model selection.} SITAR has 3 main hyper-parameters to be tuned $\alpha$ {noise-strength coefficient}, $\beta$ ({KL-div weighting coefficient)} and $\lambda_{\mathrm{cons}}$ (consistency loss weighting coefficient).
-Changing the value of $\alpha, \beta$ and $\lambda$ directly affect the in-distribution accuracy, thus a validation set (subset of training set without any group labels) can be used to tune these hyperparameter.
-Table \ref{tab:hp} shows the values of hyperparameter used in the experiments.
-We used the class-balanced accuracy in validation set as a metric for model selection.
+The reconstruction loss is per-pixel mean squared error and the KL term uses the standard closed-form expression for Gaussian posteriors.
+For \texttt{ColorMNIST}, a simpler two-layer convolutional encoder and decoder is used given the lower complexity of the data.